tarquin-the-brave/blog/content/posts/_re-learning-haskell-3.md

 Set.fromList V.toList
 ```

-* I wanted to flatten a `Vector Vector Points` to `Vector Points`, but [`V.concat`][vconcat]
+* I wanted to flatten a `Vector Vector Points` to `Vector Points`, but
-  has signature `[ Vector a ] => Vector a`.
-I couldn't find another way of doing
+  [`V.concat`][vconcat] has signature `[ Vector a ] => Vector a`.
+I couldn't
-  that so went with:
+  find another way of doing that so went with:

 ```haskell
 V.concat V.toList
 ```

-Looking at the input data, non of the rays are going to have more than around 10
+Looking at the input data, non of the rays are going to have more than around
-points on them, so these Vectors aren't going to ever be that large, but
+10 points on them, so these Vectors aren't going to ever be that large, but
 both of these things are work that isn't being done in the solution with Lists
 and will come at a cost.

 Are there any real savings?
-There might be some savings from Vector's strictness,
+There might be some savings from Vector's
-but from what I can tell, Vector's really out perform Lists when they're being
+strictness, but from what I can tell, Vector's really out perform Lists when
-indexed.
+they're being indexed.
 This solution wasn't doing any indexing.

-#### Unboxed Vectors
+### Using Sequence to Model Intcode

+...

+### No Prelude and RIO

+all these improvements can be seen in this Monster PR...

+## Some Failed Attempts

+There were some things that I had a go at, but after realising I'd bitten off
+more than I wanted to chew at that moment, left them as something to come back
+to.

+### Deriving Default

+if this was rust I'd do

+### Generalising over Vectors

 Out of curiosity, I had a go at refactoring the solution to use [unboxed Vectors][unboxed].